Bersano/Seismic/README.md

 seismic.getAllTraceHeaders();
 ```

-For getting all X and Y coordinates (if these localed in 73, 77 bytes):
+For getting all X and Y coordinates (it works if X & Y coordinated located in 73, 77 bytes only):

 ```java
 seismic.getAllXYForEveryTrace();